omidarmat/onLearn/c.md

 To set the value for the union you can choose between 2 options:

 1. Setting value for the first field: In the example above, the first field is `count`.
-If you want to set a value for the `count` field of the union, you can use this syntax:
+If you want to set a value for the `count` field (first field in the `union`), you can use this syntax:

 ```c
 quantity q = {4};